-Independent Voters of Nevada is a grassrots organization that was put together to create a unified voice for changing the current two-party, partisan, political system to a system that includes all voters at every level of the political process.
+Independent Voters of Nevada is a grassroots organization that was put together to create a unified voice for changing the current two-party, partisan, political system to a system that includes all voters at every level of the political process.
 Currently, Nevada has closed primaries which excludes independent voters from a very crucial part of the political process.
-IVON is affiliated with IndependentVoting.org, and, with their help and support, we are circulating a grassroots petition to support bringing open primaries to Nevada as well as working on a national campaign to get Congressional Hearings on the Second Class Status of Independent Voters.
-We look forward to meeting and speaking with all of the voters, not just independents, who wish to change the current two-party, partisan, political system to one that empowers all voters.
+IVON is affiliated with IndependentVoting.org, and, with their help and support, we are working to bring top two non-partisan open primaries to Nevada as well as political process reform campaigns on the national level.
+We look forward to meeting and speaking with all independent-minded voters, not just independents, who wish to change the current two-party, partisan, political system to one that empowers all voters.

 Read more About Us.